Guide to Amazon DSP Advertising

 Article by: Orca Pacific Advertising Team

+With the continued increase in eCommerce sales, it’s no surprise that online sellers are looking for new ways to reach potential buyers.
 Every month over 200 million shoppers browse Amazon searching for products.
 Advertisers jockey for that customer traffic by fighting it out with paid search ads.
+In February 2022, Amazon revealed its advertising business grew 32% and booked $31 billion in 2021.

 So how does a brand build their own audience in such a crowded marketplace?